 Top Activity To Do:Pinhão and Douro Valley Day Cruise from Porto

 7. Peso da Regua

 The town of Peso da Régua is the largest one of the Douro Valley which grew into a major port-wine entrepôt in the 18th century.
-Thanks to its highways, it quickly became the neuralgic centre of Porto’s back country.
+Thanks to its highways, it quickly became the neuralgic center of Porto’s backcountry.
 Most visitors stop by to get information on the best wineries and things to do in the Douro Valley.
 Due to its strategic position, it’s a convenient base to explore the best wineries in the area.